Sign-up ends in:

 The chunk is a shot you need to get rid of.
 Many great golfers will tell you that they will take the thin shot over the chunk shot any day.

-The chunk shot leaves you with a significant loss of yardage and sometimes in a very poor location.
-Get your stance, setup and wrist action under control to hit cleaner iron shots and stop chunking the ball.
+The chunk shot results in a significant loss of yardage and sometimes a very poor location.
+Get your stance, setup, and wrist action under control to hit cleaner iron shots and stop chunking the ball.

 Was this article helpful to you?
 Help us improve!